pr0m1th3as/datatypes/README.md

 **NOTICE !** Loading the **datatypes** package affects the way cell arrays are displayed in the terminal.

 **WARNING !!** Unloading the **datatypes** package while variables of data types provided by this package are in Octave's workspace will most likely make Octave unstable.

+## 4. Acknowledgements

+The **datatypes** package has been developed to support the necessary functionality for the [**csg-toolkit**](https://github.com/pr0m1th3as/csg-toolkit) package as part of my [RECONSTRUCT](https://www.physicalanthropology.gr/reconstruct.php) project, which has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant agreement No 101104702.